 The Honors Program in English gives senior English majors the opportunity to refine and extend the skills they have developed throughout their time at Macalester under the close supervision of an English faculty member.
 Honors students pursue independent work over the course of a year, culminating in a substantial essay in literary criticism or a significant body of creative writing.
 An honors project is one way to fulfill the major’s capstone requirement.

 - The Honors Committee and Defense

 - Role of the Honors Advisor

 - Honors Timelime

 The honors program is open to senior English majors who have a cumulative GPA of at least 3.3 and a departmental GPA of at least 3.6.

-All students who wish to apply for the English honors program must submit completed honors proposals, with the formal written approval of a faculty advisor, by these deadlines:
+All students who wish to apply for the English honors program must submit completed honors proposals, with the formal written approval of a faculty advisor, by this Spring 2021 deadline:

-- Students who are studying away during the spring semester of their junior year must submit completed proposals upon their return by June 15 of that year.
+- Students who are on campus, or who are studying away during the spring semester of their junior year, must submit completed proposals by June 15, 2021.